codingclub-iitdh/Writeups-VeniVidiVici-PARSEC5/ReverseEngineering/1-TheTaleOfPinocchio/README.md

 2. **Frame Separation**: In a standard GIF file, frames are separated by a specific byte sequence.
 The separation is typically managed through the use of the GCE, which indicates the beginning of a new frame.
 This structure allows for the proper sequencing and display of animated GIFs.

 3. **Graphics Control Extension (GCE)**: The GCE is identified by the byte sequence `0x21 0xF9`.
-This extension is crucial for identifying hwere a GCE block begins for each frame.
+This extension is crucial for identifying where a GCE block begins for each frame.

 4. **End Of File (EOF)**: The end of a GIF file is marked by the byte sequence `0x3B`, which signifies the termination of the file.